English - Harmoniumservice

 - Lecturer in various organ or harmonium courses in different places in Spain

-Since 1986 he has been busy with its repair and restoration and since then has given up to 60 concerts a year as a soloist or with various ensembles on the harmonium.
-He has a large number of historical, very valuable instruments.
-The oldest of these is the same as the composers Robert and Clara Schumann had or an identical construction by Debain, as also used by Rossini.
+M. Müller has been playing various instruments since his early youth, especially in northern Spain.
+Since 1986 he has been working on repairing and restoring it and has since given up to 50 concerts a year on the harmonium as a soloist or with various line-ups.
+It has a large number of historical, very valuable instruments.
+The oldest of these is the same one that the composers Robert and Clara Schumann had, or two identical ones by Debain that Rossini also used.
 That is why Müller is often invited as a soloist to interpret the “Rossini Mass”.
-Through decades of searching, he was able to collect a rich archive of documents on the harmonium as well as around 600 volumes of original literature for it.
-It is his own not to interpret the repetitive "standard literature" for harmonium.
-Especially with the often rustic or funny salon music for harmonium, he has already won over many listeners from the harmonium.
+Through decades of searching, he was able to collect a rich archive of documents about the harmonium as well as around 600 volumes of original literature on it.
+It is his characteristic not to interpret the constantly repeated “standard literature” for the harmonium.
+He has been able to inspire many (skeptical) listeners of the harmonium around the world, especially with his often rustic or funny salon music for the harmonium.

 The pianist

-As a child, people recognized his great abilities as a pianist, as he played Schubert's works at an early age.
-During his student days he was in great demand as an excellent sight-reading player, which he may still be today.
-For years, however, his focus has been on composers from Spain, the Basque Country, Catalonia, Russian masters and Francis Poulenc.
+His great abilities as a pianist were recognized even as a child, as he played the works of Schubert and Rachmaninoff at an early age.
+During his student days he was in great demand as an excellent sight-reader, which he perhaps still is today.
+For years, however, his attention has been on composers from Spain, the Basque Country, Catalunya, Russian masters and Francis Poulenc.
+He is considered a great connoisseur of Rachmaninoff's work (and has traveled to many archives, concert halls, places of work, homes, etc.).
+Critics praise the softness and melodiousness of his playing.

 The composer

-MM began composing piano works early on.
-This was also his salvation when he had to leave the grammar school in Varel in 1984 and he was recommended to the BFS in Krumbach.
-He works the romantic tonal language and has composed various works for piano, organ, choir or solo instruments.
-Together with the rock band Mob Rules he created their famous song "Black rain" and sang it himself.
+MM began composing piano works at an early age.
+This was also his salvation when he had to leave high school in Varel in 1984 and he was recommended to the BFS in Krumbach.
+In total he had 8 years of instruction in composition.
+He is active in the romantic musical language and has composed various works for piano, organ, choir and solo instruments.
+Together with the rock band Mob Rules, he created their well-known song “Black rain” and also sang it himself.
+Together with the Munich artist Dieter Hess (bildende-kunstler.net), he set Oskar Wilde's fairy tale "The Selfish Giant" to music and gave children's concerts across Europe.
+His harmonizations of old chorales, songs and his own sacred choral compositions are sung throughout Europe.

 The music critic

-Simply written reports about concerts were always a horror for MM, as they never reflected the real events and the quality of the concerts.
-So it came about that he worked with a somewhat satirical humor for the Munich Merkur, the Augsburger Allgemeine and the Neue Osnabrücker Zeitung.
+Simply written reports about concerts were always a horror for MM, as they never reflected the true events and the quality of the concerts.
+This is how he ended up working with a somewhat satirical sense of humor at the Münchener Merkur, the Augsburger Allgemeine and the Neue Osnabrücker Zeitung.

 The author: